JohannesSeikowsky/HackerNews_history/readme.md

 `python3 main.py`

-`run the command you want straight in terminal`
+`run command you want straight in terminal`

 #### Commands by Example